Severson-Group/eMach/docs/source/user_guide.rst

    :align: center
    :width: 800

-The goal of the ``AnalysisStep`` is to allow for generalized ``Analyzers`` to be developed which can be utilized by multiple machine evaluations, where the end user only needs to specify the ``ProblemDefinition`` and ``PostAnalyzer``.
-The design of these classes is to reduced an unknown input state object into a known form of a ``problem`` which the ``Analyzer`` can handle.
+The purpose of the ``AnalysisStep`` is to allow for generalized ``Analyzers`` to be utilized by multiple machine evaluations, where the end user only needs to specify the ``ProblemDefinition`` and ``PostAnalyzer`` classes.
+These later two classes serve as interfaces that convert a user-specific input state object into a general  ``problem`` that the ``Analyzer`` can handle.
 The results from the analysis of the problem are then returned to the post analyzer where they are packaged back into the output state object for the next evaluation step.

 .. code-block:: python